 There are few arenas where you can see villains that are even better crafted than the good guys.
 And, since we're talking about dressing up as fun characters…you know what you're going to be treated with from Disney villains: costumes!
 These are the characters who are so dark and jealous that they're willing to upend all of existence to achieve their goals…and they want to look awesome while doing it!
 Still, the best part of a good Disney villain is that you can kind of understand where they're coming from.
 How many of them are stuck in caves or shadowy lands when all they want is a little political power or to get the most interesting gal in town to give him the time of day?
 Give the good guys a reason to even be known when you dress up in one of our villainous Disney Halloween costumes for adults and kids!

 Just how often is an advisor forced to watch the lazy guy in charge make mistakes.
 Well, Yzma had it even worse!
 Raise a kid emperor all on your own only to get fired and chucked to the dust?
 She was just trying to help the country by turning him into a llama.
 Honest!
 Maybe a little revenge and power.
 (Still!
 They deserved it!)
 Plus, who wouldn’t want this beautiful genius alchemist for an Empress anyway?
+Take matters into your own hands with this Disney Yzma costume.
+(If you ever figure out the llama formula, make sure you share it with us.)

 Evil Queen Costume